-As set forth in Section IV.J.iii., all work for projects selected under this FOA must be performed in the United States.
+As set forth in Section IV.J.iii.
+Performance of Work in the United States (Foreign Work Waiver), all work for projects selected under this FOA must be performed in the United States.
 To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
 Appendix C lists the information that must be included in a foreign work waiver request.